pfgithub/scpl/docs/actions/runjavascriptonwebpage.md

 ### summary

-Runs JavaScript on a Safari web page passed in as input
+Runs JavaScript on a Safari webpage passed in as input

 ### note

-Safari Web Page items are only available when running your shortcut as an Action Extension in Safari.
+Safari Webpage items are only available when running your shortcut as an Action Extension in Safari.

 ### input

-Safari web pages
+Safari webpages

 ### output